 Hadrian holds a MA in political economy from Carleton University and a BA in communications from Western University.
 He lives and works in Ottawa.

-Scott Sinclair, Director
+Scott Sinclair, Founding Director

-Scott Sinclair is a senior research fellow with the Canadian Centre for Policy Alternatives, where he directs the centre’s Trade and Investment Research Project.
-Scott has written numerous books, chapters, and papers including Bad Medicine: Trade Treaties, Privatization and Health Care Reform in Canada (with Jim Grieshaber-Otto); Facing the Facts: A Guide to the GATS Debate (with Jim Grieshaber-Otto); and Putting Health First: Canadian Health Care Reform, Trade Treaties and Foreign Policy (with Matthew Sanger), a background study prepared for the Romanow Commission on the Future of Health Care in Canada.
-Prior to joining CCPA, Scott was a senior trade policy advisor with the Government of British Columbia.
+Scott Sinclair retired as Director of the CCPA's Trade and Investment Research Project (TIRP) in January 2021.
+Over more than 20 years at the CCPA, Scott wrote numerous books, chapters, and papers including Bad Medicine: Trade Treaties, Privatization and Health Care Reform in Canada and Facing the Facts: A Guide to the GATS Debate (both with Jim Grieshaber-Otto), and Putting Health First: Canadian Health Care Reform, Trade Treaties and Foreign Policy (with Matthew Sanger), a background study prepared for the Romanow Commission on the Future of Health Care in Canada.
+Prior to joining CCPA, Scott was a senior trade policy advisor with the government of British Columbia.

-Scott Sinclair has a BA in political science from UPEI and an MA in political science from York University.
+Scott Sinclair has a BA in political science from UPEI and a MA in political science from York University.
 He lives with his family in rural Prince Edward Island and in his spare time enjoys walking and bird watching.